hex-3030/Virtual-Host/README.md

 - **TryHackMe:** [HEXD](https://tryhackme.com/p/HEXD)
 ---
 ## ⚠️ Disclaimer

-This tool is intended for **authorized security testing and educational purposes only**.
-Use it only on systems you own or have explicit permission to test.
-Unauthorized use is strictly prohibited.
+***This tool is intended for local development, authorized security testing, and system administration purposes only.
+Run it only on systems you own or have permission to manage.***

 ---